Gunivers/Bookshelf/docs/quickstart.md

 ## 🔌Installation

 Bookshelf is still in a development phase.
-There is no trivial install process yet (we are actively searching for web devs that could help us!)
+There is no trivial install process yet.
 If you are not familliar with datapacks, feel free to come on our Discord, we will be pleased to help you installing and use the lib!

 :::{button-link} https://discord.gg/AJwDCx5U8t
 :align: center